fepegar/torchio/README.md

 written in [PyTorch](https://pytorch.org/),
 including intensity and spatial transforms for data augmentation and preprocessing.
-Transforms include typical computer vision operations such as random affine transformations and also domain specific ones such as simulation of intensity artifacts due to
+Transforms include typical computer vision operations such as random affine transformations and also domain-specific ones such as simulation of intensity artifacts due to
 [MRI magnetic field inhomogeneity](http://mriquestions.com/why-homogeneity.html) or [k-space motion artifacts](http://proceedings.mlr.press/v102/shaw19a.html).